-Telecommunications carriers amend terms of services from time to time.
+Telecommunications carriers amend terms of service from time to time.
 They provide change notices to customers via postal mail, printed on an invoice, or as an electronic alert in a billing portal.
-Reading and understanding each terms of service change is an important vendor management activity for customers.
-One such change posted by AT&T in December illustrates why reading these notices is important.

-If this or any other terms of service change negatively affects your business, there are a few recommended actions.
+If terms of service changes like this negatively affect your business, there are a few recommended actions you can take.
 First, review your service agreement to determine if contract language is present that supersedes the terms of service.
 If it does, then no action is required.
-If not and the impact of the change is material to your business, then open negotiations with your carrier for full or partial relief.
+If not — and the impact of the change is material to your business — then open negotiations with your carrier for full or partial relief.

-Finally, as a preventative measure, work to eliminate all contractual cross-references to supplemental language, like terms of service language, when negotiating carrier contracts.
+Finally, as a preventative measure, work to eliminate all contractual cross-references to supplemental language when negotiating carrier contracts.
 While this is not always possible, awareness of contract language that indicates changes may occur from time to time helps in the overall risk assessment of that vendor.

 This post was written in conjunction with the AOTMP® Efficiency First®Framework’s Auditing and Procurement core activities.

-Efficiency First® Framework v3.0 is the standard for measuring Telecom / Mobility / IT Management Center of Excellence maturity.
+Efficiency First® Framework v3.0 is the standard for measuring telecom, mobility, and IT management Center of Excellence maturity.
 It defines a comprehensive set of strategic performance measures, tactical diagnostic measures, and best practice principles used to optimize Center of Excellence business value.
 Enterprise organizations adopt the Framework and vendors align solutions to Framework principles.